open-policy-agent/gatekeeper/README.md

 In addition to the `admission` scenario, Gatekeeper's audit functionality allows administrators to see what resources are currently violating any given policy.

-Finally, Gatekeeper's engine is designed to be portable, allowing administrators to detect and reject non-compliant commits to an infrastructure-as-code system's source-of-truth, further strenthening compliance efforts and preventing bad state from slowing down the organization.
+Finally, Gatekeeper's engine is designed to be portable, allowing administrators to detect and reject non-compliant commits to an infrastructure-as-code system's source-of-truth, further strengthening compliance efforts and preventing bad state from slowing down the organization.

 ## Installation Instructions